 A VA purchase loan is a home loan that is backed by the U.S. Department of Veterans Affairs.
 VA purchase loans are designed to help current and veteran service members buy a home.
-VA purchase loans typically have better terms and interest rates, and do not require a down payment.
+VA purchase loans typically have better terms and interest rates than other financing options and do not require a down payment.
 For those who qualify, a VA home loan is usually the best option.

 What Can I Use My VA Purchase Loan for?

-- Buy a home: You can purchase a single-family home, condo in a VA-approved project, manufactured home or lot.
+• Buy a home: You can purchase a single-family home or condo in a VA-approved project, manufactured home, or lot.

-- Build a home: You can build a home from the ground up, however, some lenders will place restrictions on property types.
+• Build a home: You can build a home from the ground up using a VA loan.
+However, some lenders will place restrictions on property types.
 When a VA loan is used to build a home, it’s often referred to as a VA construction loan.

 With a VA purchase loan, you can achieve virtually any of your homeownership needs and goals—you can even use a VA loan for a mobile home.